Operator dynamics in Floquet many-body systems: Operator paths

 First consider the amplitude $C_{\alpha(0)\alpha(1)}\ldots C_{\alpha(t-1)\alpha(0)}$ for a single operator contributing to the autocorrelation function.
 Inserting Eq.~\eqref{eq:C1decomposition} into this expression, we see that some terms in the sum have non-negative contributions for all Floquet operators $W$.
 These are the ones where $a(\sigma(r))=b(r)$ and $a'(\sigma(r))=b'(r)$ for $r=0,\ldots,(t-1)$, with $\sigma$ a permutation of $t$ elements.
 There are $t!$ such permutations, and for each of them we find that the corresponding contribution to the amplitude involves a factor $\prod_{r=0}^{t-1} |W_{a(r) a'(r)}|^2$.

 In an unstructured RMF system we will now see that $t-1$ of the $t$ cyclic permutations dominate for $1 < t \ll D$.
 It is helpful to isolate the cyclic permutations, $\sigma(r)=r+s$, with $s=1 \ldots (t-1)$ and addition of indices defined modulo $t$.
-The cyclic permutation with $s=0$ can be verified to give a vanishing contribution as a consequence of the fact that all operators in the path are traceless.
+The cyclic permutation with $s=0$ can be verified to give a vanishing contribution as a consequence of the fact that all operators in the path are traceless (see Fig.~\ref{fig:path_cyclic1}-\ref{fig:path_cyclic3} for the diagrammatic representation of the cyclic pairings for $t=3$).
 We will additionally write

 where the ellipsis denotes a fluctuation with average zero that is of the same order as $D^{-1}$.
 Making the restriction that $t$ is prime for simplicity (we will relax this below), and summing over states $a(r), a'(r)$, then gives